Among the Artists In Ridgewood

 “It’s changed so much,” says Jude Tallichet, a sculptor of modest renown who moved to Ridgewood some twenty-five years ago.
 Tallichet had been among the first wave of artists to find themselves suddenly located in this quiet, corner neighborhood, just outside northern Brooklyn.
 Rent prices had gotten her “kicked out of Williamsburg,” she says.
 On a recent weekend, Tallichet could be found standing on a nondescript corner of the steadily gentrifying neighborhood, outside a recently-opened bakery, constantly adjusting a collection of papier-mâché rats, rat-sized.
 Her muse remained New York, New York.

-Tallichet was among the handful of artists, mostly local, who found themselves conscripted into a small DIY art project, with the somewhat pompous name called “Fallow Frames Biennial 2024,” started earlier this year by Alexa Hoyer and Alexander Zev, Ridgewood enthusiasts of a more recent vintage.
+Tallichet was among the handful of artists, mostly local, who found themselves conscripted into a small DIY art project, with the somewhat pompous name “Fallow Frames Biennial 2024,” started earlier this year by Alexa Hoyer and Alexander Zev, Ridgewood enthusiasts of a more recent vintage.

 Hoyer, a photographer who spoke in a buoyant german accent, had lived in Greenpoint until a few years ago.
 “Initially, cheap rent!” she says about Ridgewood’s appeal.
 Zev, who has lived in the neighborhood a few years longer, testifies that “the density of artists here is remarkable.”